Arthur Pic: MRF Challenge (2013)

 During the 2013 off-season, Pic competed in the MRF Challenge championship with backing from Renault.
 He took a commanding victory at the opening race, which ran in support of the Indian Grand Prix, and won again at the following event in Bahrain.
 In total, he had seven podium finishes over the course of three weekends.

-GP2 Series (2014-2016)
+GP2 Series (2014–2016)

 In January 2014, it was confirmed that Pic would drive for the Campos Racing team in the following GP2 Series season.
 He took his first podium and GP2 win in the feature race at the Hungaroring with two more podiums at Monza and Yas Marina.
 He remained with Campos for the 2015 season, finishing 11th, four places from where he finished in 2014.
 He switched to the Rapax Team for the 2016 season.

 Personal life

 Pic is the younger brother of the racing driver Charles Pic, who has competed in Formula One with the Caterham and Marussia teams.

+Since April 2017, he has held the position of Deputy Director for the South-East region of the transport and logistics company GCA (Groupe Charles André).